steenstn/kattis/README.md

-"Some solutions to Kattis tests"
+Some solutions to Kattis tests